Arktika-class icebreaker: History

-On July 3, 1971, construction began on a conceptual design of a larger nuclear icebreaker, dubbed Arktika, in the Baltic Shipyard in then Leningrad.
-Four years later, on December 17, 1975, the first ship completed sea trials.
+On 3 July 1971, construction began on a conceptual design of a larger nuclear icebreaker, dubbed Arktika, in the Baltic Shipyard in then Leningrad.
+Four years later on 17 December 1975, the first ship completed sea trials.

-Arktika was the first surface ship to reach the North Pole, on August 17, 1977.
+Arktika was the first surface ship to reach the North Pole, on 17 August 1977.

-As the leading vessel in Russia's second nuclear icebreaker class, Arktika became the classification name for five icebreakers to follow: the Sibir in 1977, Rossiya in 1985, Sovetskiy Soyuz in 1989, the Yamal in 1992 and the 50 Let Pobedy in 2007.
+As the leading vessel in Russia's second nuclear icebreaker class, Arktika became the classification name for five icebreakers to follow: the Sibir in 1977, Rossiya in 1985, Sovetskiy Soyuz in 1989, the Yamal in 1992, and the 50 Let Pobedy in 2007.

 The first of new class of nuclear icebreakers, Project 22220, was launched in 2016.
 Also called Arktika, it was launched in anticipation of decreasing ice due to global warming and increased traffic.